A wide angle of an outdoor ETP at a factory with clarifier, aeration basin and dosing tanks

 Temperature≤ ambient + 3≤ 40°C, above receiving water

-Source: National Environment Management Authority (NEMA), Environmental Management and Coordination Act, Water Quality Regulations.
-Limits shown are representative; consult NEMA directly for your sector-specific requirements before construction or commissioning.
+Source: applicable environmental discharge regulations.
+Limits shown are representative; consult the relevant regulator directly for your sector-specific requirements before construction or commissioning.

 What sits between your effluent and the discharge point.